jdepoix/WBS-Project-timetracker-backend/README.md

 - lists the booking session with the id `bookings_session_id`.

 ```[DELETE]     /api/booking-sessions/<booking_session_id>/```
-- closes the current booking session with the id `bookings_session_id` and creates a corresponding booking
+- closes the current booking session with the id `bookings_session_id.
+But be aware that this doesn't create a new Booking, which has to be done manually using the booking endpoints.
+``
 ### Projects

 ```[GET]		/api/projects/```